 That's it!
 You'll receive a confirmation page when your course(s) have been created.
 You can then use the link provided by the Wizard to enter your course, or find it within Canvas at canvas.case.edu.

 A Note About Enrollments

 Students will not automatically appear in your Canvas course; they will be added within 24 hours of you creating the course using the Canvas Wizard.
 If students add or drop the course in SIS, these changes will be reflected in your Canvas course.

 Want to add someone to your course?

 If you need to add a TA or co-instructor to your course, you will need to manually do so.
-Take a look at the this page for more information on how to do this.
+See our Adding and Removing Users page for more information.

 Want to combine sections of students into one Canvas site?

-Check out our guide for more information on how to cross-list sections together in Canvas.
+Check out our cross-listing guide for more information on how to cross-list sections together in Canvas.

 Looking to reuse a course?